enactjs/dev-utils/plugins/ILibPlugin/README.md

 - `create`: Whether or not to dynamically generate any `ilibmanifest.json` files, if a bundle is missing it.
 Defaults to `true`.
 - `emit`: Whether or not to emit the stock iLib locale assets to the output directory.
 Defaults to `true`.
 - `cache`: Whether or not to cache locale/resource assets and copy emit them if they're newer/changed from source files.
 Defaults to `true`.
+- `context`: Context directory for the app source.
+Determined automatically via webpack's context, however can be overriden with this property.
+- `symlinks`: Whether or not to resolve symlinks' real paths when handling bundles.
+Similar to webpack's `resolve.symlinks` option.
+Defaults to `true`.

 Here's an example webpack config illustrating how to use these options: